JustAida/odin-recipes/README.md

 # odin-recipes
 The current project is to create a website that has a main index page which will link to a few recipes.
-This will demonstrate that I have learned how to create boilerplate for html, how to use html tags to create a website.
+This will demonstrate that I have learned how to create boilerplate for HTML, how to use HTML elements to create a website and how to add style to it using CSS.